SHAPIRO'S CHALLENGES TO CLINICIANS IMPLEMENTING EFFECTIVE EMDR THERAPY

 Clearing Up Misconceptions about EMDR and the Therapeutic Relationship

 EMDR is a client centered therapy that emphasizes the client’s innate capacity for healing, requiring ‘minimal therapist intrusion’ for effectiveness, which ‘does not negate the importance of the therapeutic alliance’ (Shapiro, 2001).
-I would restate her clarification like this: she never said the therapeutic alliance was unnecessary but that it is the foundation for the primary mechanism of healing: the client’s own adaptive information through spontaneous, not therapist controlled, movement.
+I would restate her clarification like this: she never said the therapeutic alliance was unnecessary.
+It is the foundation for the primary mechanism of healing: the client’s own adaptive information through spontaneous, not therapist controlled, movement.
 Therapist intervention should mimic spontaneous processing as much as possible.

-Other misconceptions she clarifies are that EMDR is not suitable only for single trauma, there is EMDR research on complex trauma and that months or years of preparation are not needed.
+Other misconceptions she clarifies are that EMDR is not suitable only for single trauma,.
+Now there is EMDR research on complex trauma and she would suggest that months or years of preparation are not needed.
 She reminds us of Van der Kolk’s early research (consistent with my clinical experience as well) that we can’t know from a client’s trauma history what RDI they may need in order to do state change for staying present during processing.
 We need to consider that some clients with extensive trauma history “also had people in their lives who built adaptive information neuronetworks” to draw from.

 Do we trust the EMDR process?

 She expressed concern that some therapists go to resourcing when clients abreact during reprocessing when “we don’t need RDI for every distressing experience.”
-Using resources during processing isn’t EMDR, which becomes therapist controlled therapy rather than client centered healing.
-Instead we need to keep our ‘foot on the gas’ with BLS until the client’s own brain does the healing.
+Using resources during processing isn’t EMDR.
+This becomes therapist controlled therapy rather than client centered healing.
+Instead whenever possible, we need to keep our ‘foot on the gas’ with BLS until the client’s own brain does the healing.

 It’s our job to facilitate the client’s self healing and that requires that we trust the process rather than feeling the urge to ‘fix it now’ when client’s affect disturbance escalates.
 “What’s going on with us that hinders client processing?”
 We need to understand our own as well as our clients’ tolerance for affect, asking ourselves what our own tolerance is and doing self care so that our level of affect tolerance does not get in the way of EMDR processing.
 She mentions CD’s for clients and clinicians, meditation, physical and mental ‘tune-ups,’ and doing our own EMDR processing as self care options.